 - Community health services

-The clinical directorates are supported by enabling and corporate services staff, alongside our hosted service providers (Leicester Health Informatics and 360 Assurance) and around 500 volunteers.
+The clinical directorates are supported by enabling and corporate services staff, alongside our hosted service providers (Leicester Health Informatics and 360 Assurance) and around 200 active volunteers.

 The procurement process has been reviewed to ensure that human trafficking and modern slavery issues are considered at an early stage, with self-certification for potential suppliers that their supply chains comply with the law.
 We procure many goods and services under frameworks endorsed by the Cabinet Office and Department of Health and Social Care, under which suppliers such as Crown Commercial Services and NHS Supply Chain adhere to a code of conduct on forced labour.
-We uphold professional practices relating to procurement and supply and ensure procurement staff attend regular training on changes to procurement legislation.
+We uphold professional practices relating to procurement and supply and ensure procurement staff attend regular training on changes to procurement legislation – all procurement and supply chain staff have undertaken the GCF Modern Slavery Training modules 1-5.

 Any area of a supply chain can be vulnerable to risks of modern slavery, which is why the Procurement Department are introducing a supplier relationship management policy and conducts regular contract / supplier meetings where appropriate.
 These meetings are also conducted by central framework contract providers which the Procurement Department use, and which also help to further promote the awareness of Modern Day Slavery in the supply chain.